PalmaPedro/Handin6_BusinessCard/README.md

 #MainActivity logo image forwards user to next page, when clicked.

-#Page2 and Page3 logo images (small) gets user back to MainActivty
+#Page2 and Page3 logo images (small) gets user back to MainActivty, when clicked